silkdom/Tattoo-GAN/README.md

   return(nwhite / float(n))
 ```

 Using this function the vast majority of real (on body) tattoos and irrelavent images are deleted.
 The remainder of the notebook compiles a list of sorted profiles with atleast 1 image meeting the requirements.
-Of the ~100k images downloaded, 1479 profiles were satisfactory.
+Of the ~100k imageset, 1479 unique profiles were satisfactory.

 #### Image Scraping
 [Notebook](https://github.com/silkdom/Tattoo-GAN/blob/master/Image_Scraper.ipynb)